CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ---
 layout: api-docs-v3
-page_title: "Welcome to the BCDA v3 Pilot"
+page_title: "Welcome to the BCDA v3 Early Access Program"
 seo_title: ""
-description: "Welcome to the BCDA v3 Pilot."
+description: "Welcome to the BCDA v3 Early Access Program."
 show-side-nav: true
 feedback_id: ""
 ---

 # {{ page.page_title }}

-The Beneficiary Claims Data API (BCDA) team is excited to kick off our version 3 (v3) pilot program.
-As a participant you’ll be one of the first to interact with v3.
+The Beneficiary Claims Data API (BCDA) team is excited to kick off our version 3 (v3) early access program.
+As an early adopter you’ll be one of the first to interact with v3.
 You’ll share feedback that can shape the future of BCDA and get personalized support.

-## How does the pilot work?
+## How does the early access program work?

 1. We’ll start with a scheduled kick-off call.
 2. Every 2 weeks you’ll complete 1 of 5 total test scenarios.